probablykory/valheim-mods/CraftedBossDrops/README.md

 ## Features

 Configurable recipes for Hard Antler, Swamp Key, Wishbone, Dragon Tear, and Torn Spirit.
 The default recipes require a large amount of the summon material plus something else from the respective biome.
 Modor and Yagluth recipes are intentionally annoying.  🙂
-Haldor the Trader will now recognize your progression as long as you 'know' the gated material.
+Haldor the Trader will recognize your progression as long as you 'know' the gated material.
 Ex: Haldor will sell you Ymir Flesh and Thunderstone after you've crafted the Swamp Key.

 ## Rationale